hybridgroup/mechanoid/README.md

 ### Mechanoid host application

-The Mechanoid host application that runs on the hardware, loads this WASM module and then runs it by calling the exported `Ping()` function:
+This is the Go code for the Mechanoid host application that runs on the hardware.
+It loads the `ping.wasm` WebAssembly module and then runs it by calling the exported `Ping()` function:

 ```go
 package main